ben07br/KOReader-Patches/Colored-Reading-Insights/README.md

 # 🔴 Colored Reading Insights Pop-Up

 All credits to [zenixlabs](https://github.com/zenixlabs/koreader-frankenpatches-public/tree/main) and [quanganhdo](https://github.com/quanganhdo/koreader-user-patches) for this amazing reader insights pop-up patch.
 This version of the patch contains some minor adjustments, primarily adding adjustable color.
+I'd recommend checking their pages for more information regarding the patch itself.
+Everything in this version should be essentially the same.

 <div align="center">
     <img src="images/ex1.png" alt = "Example Image1" width = "45%" />